 Two different AdaBoost structures were used for comparison.
-Initially, the monolithic structure was tested by using the software WEKA (Witten and Frank, 2005) to run these experiments with algorithm Adaboost.M1.
-The second type of AdaBoost used our own implementation of a cascaded structure (Viola, Jones, 2001; Barczak, Johnson, Messom, 2008).
-In both cases Decision Stump was used as the weak classifier.
+The first used the software WEKA (Witten and Frank, 2005) was used to run these experiments with Adaboost.M1 (a monolithic structure) using Decision Stump as the weak classifier.
+The second type of AdaBoost used our own implementation of a cascaded structure and Decision Stump as the weak classifier (Viola, Jones, 2001; Barczak, Johnson, Messom, 2008).